Darqawiyya

 The Darqawiyya or Darqawi Sufi order is a revivalist branch of the Shadhiliyah brotherhood which originated in Morocco.
 The Darqawa comprised the followers of Sheikh Muhammad al-Arabi al-Darqawi (1760–1823) of Morocco.
 The movement, which became one of the leading Sufi orders (tariqa) in Morocco, exalted poverty and asceticism.
-It gained widespread support among the rural inhabitants and the urban lower classes.
+It gained widespread support among the rural populations and the urban lower classes.
 Its popularity was increased by its use of musical instruments in its rituals.
-In both Morocco and Algeria the Darqawiyya were involved in political activities and protest movements.
+In both Morocco and Algeria, the Darqawiyya were involved in political activities and protest movements.